jundalisay/spblist/content/en/research/descartes/passions/article-096.md

 ---
 heading: Articles 94-105
-title: What are the Passions of the Soul?
+title: The Movements of the Spirits
 weight: 28
-description: What is Passion in relation to one subject is always Action in another respect.
+description: The movements of the blood and spirits that cause the 5 preceding passions.
 image: "/covers/passions.jpg"
 writer:
   name: Rene Descartes